isaactopo/vcard-kirby3/readme.md

 echo $vcard->getOutput();
 ```

-You can save the VCard on Dick too:
+You can save the VCard on Disk too:
 ```php
 // save vcard on disk
 $vcard->setSavePath('/path/to/directory');